Urban Forest Management Strategy

 Read our Moderation Policy to ensure your question meets our engagement etiquette and rules.

-When an Urban Forest Management strategy is finalized, how does Surrey's council be held accountable for approving things that continue to prioritize developers and ignore any need for trees?
+• When an Urban Forest Management strategy is finalized, how does Surrey's council be held accountable for approving things that continue to prioritize developers and ignore any need for trees?
 Is there a requirement for them to abide by the strategy?

-Graeme asked over 2 years ago
+Graeme asked about 3 years ago

 Our vision of a thriving, green, inclusive city will continue to be the priority for Council.
 The Urban Forest Management Strategy, along with other City and regional strategic plans, will be used by Council to guide the growth of our City.

-When promising to re-plant as many trees as have been removed to build a Government project, and the trees planted are not the same type as what was torn down and most of them die off and are not replaced, how are we to have any confidence in Surrey's Forest Management?
+• When promising to re-plant as many trees as have been removed to build a Government project, and the trees planted are not the same type as what was torn down and most of them die off and are not replaced, how are we to have any confidence in Surrey's Forest Management?
 We have told the City numerous times over many years and nothing has been done.
 What do we do now?

-Diane K asked over 2 years ago
+Diane K asked about 3 years ago

 Hi Dianne,